ZcashFoundation/zebra/book/src/user/target-tier-policies.md

 - The platform must document its baseline expectations for the features or versions of CPUs, operating systems, libraries, runtime environments, and similar.
-- Tier 2 platforms must not leave any significant portions of Zebra unimplemented or stubbed out, unless they cannot possibly be supported on the platform.
+- Tier 2 platforms must not leave any significant portions of Zebra unimplemented, unless they cannot possibly be supported on the platform.
   - The right approach to handling a missing feature from a platform may depend on whether the platform seems likely to develop the feature in the future.
 In some cases, a platform may be co-developed along with Zebra support, and Zebra